mcgill-ecsess/codejam2020/content/services/resources.md

 If these don't suit your usecase, feel free to look up other boilerplates online!

-## 📚 Useful librairies and frameworks
+## 📚 Useful libraries and frameworks

 Here are a few libraries that might prove to be useful during the competition!
 If the official library isn't written in your favourite language, try finding wrappers/bindings for it online!